Healthy Air Fryer Banana Chips

 FAQ

-- Why are my chips still chewy after cooking?
+- Why did my banana chips turn chewy instead of crisp?

-- Can I make these without any oil?
+- Can I make these banana chips without any oil?

 Serving Suggestions